Ayush-M2488/FocusZone/README.md

-**Browser Session Tracker** - Take control of your browsing time and boost your productivity! 🚀
+**FocusZone** - Take control of your browsing time and boost your productivity! 🚀